 2. The Cruel Prince — Holly Black

-Jude Duarte was taken to Faerie as a child.
-Now she wants power in a world that will never accept her as an equal.
-Cardan is the cruelest of the princes, and her enemy.
-Black’s fae world is the most fully realised in the genre — ancient, amoral, and genuinely alien.
-The enemies-to-lovers arc across three books is the best in romantasy.
+Jude Duarte was stolen into Faerie as a kid.
+Now she wants POWER in a world that will never see her as equal.
+Cardan is the worst (best) prince alive, and her sworn enemy.
+Holly Black built the most fully realized fae world in the genre — ancient, amoral, genuinely alien.
+The enemies-to-lovers arc across three books?
+Unmatched.
+I will die on this hill.
 See our guide to enemies to lovers fantasy romance.
 Fae type: Seelie and Unseelie Courts, Faerie.
 Romance: Enemies to lovers, power games, slow burn across a trilogy.

 3. A Court of Mist and Fury — Sarah J. Maas

-The second ACOTAR book is where the series becomes something extraordinary.
-Rhysand — the most morally grey fae lord in the genre — gets his full story here.
-The romance between Feyre and Rhys is the template for every dark fae love interest that followed.
+This is where ACOTAR becomes something ELSE.
+Rhysand — the most morally grey fae lord in existence — finally gets his full story, and you will NEVER recover.
+The Feyre/Rhys romance is the template for every dark fae love interest that came after.
 Everything he did had a reason.
-Learning that reason is one of the great reveals in modern romantasy.
+Learning that reason is one of the best reveals in modern romantasy.
+(Yes, I’m still emotional about it.)
 See our books like ACOTAR guide for what to read next.
 Fae type: Night Court, High Fae.
 Romance: Slow burn, enemies to lovers, found family.

 4. These Hollow Vows — Tracy Banghart

-A fae bargain, a missing sister, and a love triangle that actually works.
+A fae bargain, a missing sister, and a love triangle that actually works (I KNOW, I was shocked too).
 Banghart’s fae world is darker and more morally complex than most YA fantasy romance.
-The bargain system creates genuine tension — every deal has a cost, and the heroine keeps making deals she cannot afford.
+The bargain system creates genuine tension — every deal has a cost, and our girl keeps making deals she absolutely cannot afford.
+Someone take her credit card away.
 Fae type: Light and Dark Courts.
 Romance: Love triangle, fae bargain, forbidden romance.

 5. The Bargainer Series (Rhapsodic) — Laura Thalassa

-Callie is a siren who has spent years making deals with the Bargainer, the King of the Night.
-Now, years after he vanished, he returns to collect.
-The fae in this series are terrifying, operating in courts built on debt and favors.
-The slow burn is agonizing, and the lore regarding fae bargains is executed brilliantly.
+Callie is a siren who spent years making deals with the Bargainer — the King of the Night.
+Then he vanished.
+Now he’s BACK to collect.
+The fae here are terrifying, running courts built entirely on debt and favors.
+The slow burn is AGONIZING (in the best way), and the fae bargain lore is chef’s kiss.
+You will lose sleep over this one.
 Fae type: King of the Night, Unseelie.
 Romance: Second chance romance, fated mates, extreme slow burn.

 6. A Kiss of Iron — Clare Sager

-Kat is sent to the treacherous fae courts as a spy for her human king.
-There she meets Bastian, a fae lord who is entirely too charming and entirely too dangerous.
-The book focuses heavily on court intrigue, espionage, and the terrifying vulnerability of being a human surrounded by immortal predators.
+Kat gets sent to the fae courts as a SPY for her human king.
+There she meets Bastian — a fae lord who is entirely too charming and entirely too dangerous (you know the type).
+Heavy on court intrigue, espionage, and that delicious vulnerability of being a human surrounded by immortal predators who could end you without breaking a sweat.
 Fae type: High Fae Courts.
 Romance: Court intrigue, enemies to lovers, political romance.

 7. Kingdom of the Wicked — Kerri Maniscalco

-Demon princes rather than fae, but the same structural dynamic — ancient, powerful beings operating by their own rules, and a heroine who must navigate their world without fully understanding it.
-Wrath is one of the best dark love interests in the genre.
+Technically demon princes, not fae — but the ENERGY is the same.
+Ancient, powerful beings with their own rules, and a heroine navigating their world without the instruction manual.
+Wrath is one of the best dark love interests in the genre, and I will fight anyone who disagrees.
 See our essay on the morally grey villain in fantasy romance.
 Fae type: Demon princes, Seven Deadly Sins.
 Romance: Slow burn, gothic atmosphere, enemies to lovers.

 What to Look for in Dark Fae Romance

-The best dark fae romance books share three qualities.
-First, the fae world has its own internal logic — rules that the heroine must learn and that create genuine plot tension.
-Second, the love interest is dangerous in ways that are specific and personal, not generic.
-Third, the heroine has agency — she is not simply acted upon by the fae world, but makes choices that shape the story.
+Here’s what separates the GREAT dark fae romances from the forgettable ones.
+First, the fae world needs its own internal logic — rules the heroine has to learn, rules that create real plot tension.
+Second, the love interest should be dangerous in ways that are specific and personal, not just generically brooding.
+Third, the heroine needs AGENCY — she’s not just being swept along by hot immortals, she’s making choices that actually shape the story.

-For more recommendations, our Ultimate Romantasy Reading List has a dedicated fae romance section.
-And our guide to morally grey love interests covers the anti-heroes who define the subgenre.
+Want more?
+Our Ultimate Romantasy Reading List has a dedicated fae romance section.
+And our guide to morally grey love interests covers the anti-heroes who define this whole subgenre.

 📚 Recommended reads mentioned in this essay: